Giving Your Child Up for Adoption in Judaism

 Absolutely.
 American Adoptions works with many Jewish families who hope to adopt, and if you’re interested in placing your child with members of the same faith, we can certainly help to facilitate that.
 If any of the following aspects of growing up in a Jewish home are important to you in an adoption situation, please don’t hesitate to reach out to a social worker.

-The sense of community that comes with being raised wish Jewish customs and laws in a community that both worships and celebrates together
+- The sense of community that comes with being raised with Jewish customs and laws in a community that both worships and celebrates together

 In addition to aligning with a family on religious beliefs, you can ask yourself other questions in order to identify your ideal adoptive family:

-Aside from Judaism, what else do I want to have in common with my child’s adoptive family?
-Are things like political views important to you?
+- Aside from Judaism, what else do I want to have in common with my child’s adoptive family?
+Are things like political views important to me?

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.